mesutpiskin/computer-vision-guide/README.en-US.md

 ## 📄 License
-Documents and source codes contained in this project are licensed  [MIT License] (/LICENSE-EN).
+Documents and source codes contained in this project are licensed  [MIT License](/LICENSE-EN).